pzompa/PP4-Practical-Life-Hacks/README.md

 #### EPIC : Authentication

-- This Epic includes all the user storis relating to , user being able to register, login and after authentication can access contents and perform specific actions.
+- This Epic includes all the user stories relating to , user being able to register, login and after authentication can access contents and perform specific actions.
 - By tying actions and activities to specific authenticated identities, a system can maintain an audit trail of what each user does.

 #### EPIC : Stand alone pages